salman-abedin/SALIS/README.md

 ## What does it do?

-This is a bash script that automates the installation of **arch linux(base packages and linux firmwares)** on a given partition.
+This is a shellscript that automates the installation of **Arch Linux(base packages and linux firmwares)** on a given partition.

 ## Usage